 - 1. Configure the MAC-based VLAN function on the port - 2.
-Set the VLAN to MAC VLAN

-- 3. Configure the correspondence between the MAC address and the VLAN - 4.
-Configure the correspondence between the Protocols and the VLAN - 1.
+Set the VLAN to MAC VLAN - 3.
+Configure the correspondence between the MAC address and the VLAN - 4.
+Configure the IP-subnet-based VLAN function on the port - 5.
+Configure the correspondence between the IP subnet and the VLAN - 6.
+Configure the correspondence between the Protocols and the VLAN - 7.
+Adjust the priority of the dynamic VLAN - 1.
 Configure the MAC-based VLAN function on the port

-Command Explanation

-Port Mode

-switchport mac-vlan enable Enable/disable the MAC-based VLAN function on

-no switchport mac-vlan enable the port.
+Command Explanation Port Mode switchport mac-vlan enable Enable/disable the MAC-based VLAN no switchport mac-vlan enable function on the port.